antwanvdm/php-oop-music-collection/README.md

   handlers is a mess due to many floating request/state code~~
 - ~~Extend Routing system with namespaces like api/non-api~~
 - ~~Add middleware option for routes~~
+- ~~Rename Handlers & Objects to Controllers & Models~~
+- Make controller actions return something (View or JSON)
-- Refactor some stuff in the ORM, Template & Handler (see TODO in code)
+- Refactor some stuff in the ORM, Template, Router & Handler (see TODO in code)
 - Create something like flash messages for the session
 - Implement a basic migrations system to create tables
 - Add some kind of event dispatching system